vinoth-techie/vinoth-techie/README.md

 - 👋 Hi, I’m Vinoth Kumar
-- 👀 I’m interested in Frontend and Software Developer Roles.
+- 👀 I’m interested in Backend and Software Developer Roles.
 - 🌱 I’m currently working at Intain Technologies Private Limted
 - 📫 How to reach me :